Get your kids to do their chores without yelling, bribing, conditioning, or using tactics of fear.

 Not only that you’d be introducing her to the fundamental needs we all share (if you’re asking me, this is one of the more important aspects of parenting) but you will give her the ability to choose whether she wants to help you meet your needs.
 If your connection is in place – in a very short little while her “no” will become a “yes”.

-#2: Concentrate On The Process, Not On The Outcome
+#2: Focus On The Process, Not On The Result

 Let’s say that you’ve asked your child to sort out her toys.
 Thirty minutes later you enter the room, and you see that she didn’t advance that much.
 Instead of saying “it’s been thirty minutes and you only have the dolls in their place” tell her “wow! you have all your dolls put away!
 This is great!
 Do you need my help or are you okay here”?